Messages Deleted

 Messages Deleted is a 2009 Canadian horror thriller film starring Matthew Lillard, with a screenplay by Larry Cohen, the last Cohen screenplay to be filmed before his death in 2019.

 Plot

 A screenwriting teacher is forced to live out the plot of a screenplay idea he stole from an anonymous character, who now seeks revenge.

 Production

 Plans to create the film were first announced around September 2004.
 Filming took place in Vancouver.
 Larry Cohen was paid $3 million for the script, which he completed in 2004.
 Multiple changes were made to the script prior to filming, one of which was to change the killer's gender from male to female.
 The film marked Cohen's last screenplay before his death in 2019.

 Release

 Messages Deleted was released straight to video in 2009.
-Per Cohen, prior to its release the movie was leaked online, causing the producers to lose $4 million dollars in investments.
+Per Cohen, prior to its release the movie was leaked online, causing the producers to lose $4 million in investments.
 This contributed to the production company's bankruptcy and eventual closure.